Christianity in Middle-earth: Tolkien's Catholicism

-Tolkien was a devout Roman Catholic.
+Tolkien was a devout Catholic.
 He described The Lord of the Rings as rich in Christian symbolism, as he explained in a letter to his close friend and Jesuit priest, Robert Murray:

 The Lord of the Rings is of course a fundamentally religious and Catholic work; unconsciously so at first, but consciously in the revision.
 That is why I have not put in, or have cut out, practically all references to anything like 'religion', to cults or practices, in the imaginary world.
 For the religious element is absorbed into the story and the symbolism.

 The Tolkien scholar Patrick Curry writes that Tolkien's statement however elides the paganism that pervades the work; it may be fundamentally Christian, but on other levels it is another matter, with its pagan polytheism and animism, and many other features.
 In other words, Middle-earth is both Christian and pagan.
 The Tolkien scholar Paul H. Kocher comments that "having made the times pre-Christian, [Tolkien] has freed himself from the need to deal with them in a Christian context, which would be awkward if applied to elves, ents, dwarves, and the rest."

 Many theological themes underlie the narrative, including the battle of good versus evil, the triumph of humility over pride, and the activity of grace, as seen with Frodo's pity toward Gollum.
 The work includes the themes of death and immortality, mercy and pity, resurrection, salvation, repentance, self-sacrifice, free will, justice, fellowship, authority and healing.
 Tolkien mentions the Lord's Prayer, especially the line "And lead us not into temptation but deliver us from evil" in connection with Frodo's struggles against the power of the One Ring.
 Tolkien said "Of course God is in The Lord of the Rings.
 The period was pre-Christian, but it was a monotheistic world", and when questioned who was the One God of Middle-earth, Tolkien replied "The one, of course!
 The book is about the world that God created – the actual world of this planet."

 The Bible and traditional Christian narrative also influenced The Silmarillion.
 The conflict between Melkor and Eru Ilúvatar parallels that between Satan and God.
 Further, The Silmarillion tells of the creation and fall of the Elves, as Genesis tells of the creation and fall of Man.
 As with all of Tolkien's works, The Silmarillion allows room for later Christian history, and one version of Tolkien's drafts even has Finrod, a character in The Silmarillion, speculating on the necessity of Eru Ilúvatar's eventual Incarnation to save Mankind.

 A specifically Christian influence is the notion of the fall of man, which influenced the Ainulindalë, the Kinslaying at Alqualondë, and the fall of Númenor.